 The easiest way to deal with taxes during deployment is to establish your power of attorney beforehand.
-Switching your power of attorney may seem like a daunting task, but it’s typically a simple one you can knock out in a few days.
+Switching your power of attorney may seem like a daunting task, but it's typically a simple one you can knock it out in a few days.

-The attorney in fact will be able to file your taxes for you if you will be deployed during tax season.
+The attorney-in-fact will be able to file your taxes for you if you will be deployed during tax season.
 If you will be returning right before tax day though, be sure to resume your power of attorney and file your taxes on your own.

 If for some reason you haven’t switched your power of attorney before you left and need to file your taxes, there are some services online that allow you to file electronically for free.

 The MilitaryOneSource free filing service mentioned in our first military tax article should allow service members to file their taxes during deployment.

 If you’d rather experience the joy of filing your taxes yourself, you can always apply for a tax extension due to a deployment.
 An automatic two-month extension is given to those who are stationed or living outside of the U.S. and Puerto Rico on Tax Day.

 Many spouses living with a deployed service member in countries like Germany are concerned about foreign incomes and filing taxes.
 First and foremost, recognize that you will have to file some type of return to report your worldwide income.

 The good news is that filing overseas is essentially the same as if you were living in the States.
 You still follow the income guidelines associated within the U.S. and must file by Tax Day.